krishna426426/Cisco_Datacenter_NXOS_Automation_with_Ansible/README.md

 ## About This Lab

+This document provides a step-by-step guide to learning how to automate Cisco NXOS using the Open Source Ansible automation technology [Ansible](http://ansible.com).
+It uses virtualised instances of Linux and NXOS in order to provide an environment for lab task execution and experimentation.

-This document is for the preconfigured Cisco Data Center NXOS Automation with Ansible includes:
+This guide is for the preconfigured Cisco Data Center NXOS Automation with Ansible includes:

 * About This Lab
 * Requirements